 The Bonfire of Destiny (Le Bazar de la Charité) – Season 1 (2019) Netflix

 Another series set in the late nineteenth century, 1897 Paris to be exact, the show uses a real, devastating fire as a catalyst for the story that follows.
-The fire burned an annual charity bizarre to cinders and took the lives of 126 people—many of them wealthy women.
+The fire burned an annual charity bazaar to cinders and took the lives of 126 people—many of them wealthy women.
 The Bonfire of Destiny follows three women in the aftermath of the fire and quickly spins an exciting web of intrigue, romance and deceit.
 Without spoiling too much, one aristocratic woman, Adrienne de Lenverpré (Audrey Fleurot), uses the tragic event to escape her husband and start a new life, while another Alice de Jeansin (Camille Lou) sees her fiance’s true colors during the fire—which changes everything for her.
 Finally, Jeansin’s maid Rose Rivière (Julie De Bona) comes out of the flames in a horrific new reality, which seems impossible to escape.
 This adds to a growing number of foreign Netflix shows offering English language overdubs.
 The voice acting definitely isn’t as good as the original French, but it’s helpful for those who don’t want to read subtitles or those who prefer to multitask and want to be able to look away and listen at times.
 Originally created as a miniseries, The Bonfire of Destiny has enchanted viewers enough to inspire serious talk of a second season.

 The Frankenstein Chronicles – Season 1–2 (2015–2017) Netflix